arjunsavel/CV/README.md

 My CV, [linked with Overleaf](https://www.overleaf.com/).
 See the compiled version on [my website](https://arjunsavel.github.io/).

 The formatting of my CV is based on @davidwhogg's, and the implementation of continuous integration was inspired by @dfm's.
+Other design components adapted from Sourabh Bajaj and Amlaan Bhoi.

 ## Process
 Every 24 hours (midnight UTC), the `add_review_nums` workflow is run.
 This scrapes JOSS for the number of reviews I've conducted, writes this number to the main tex file, and commits the changes.